Due to the recent outbreak of Coronavirus, we will update this page regularly with attraction information/ closures.

 Walt Disney World, Florida- phased opening from July 11th, although travel restrictions remain in place

 Walt Disney World, Florida are offering guests who are impacted by this closure an extended ticket validity.
 They are not offering a refund on tickets purchased for visits planned in this period.

 All 2020 tickets have now been automatically extended until 30th September 2021.

 Universal Orlando Resort- now open- although travel restriction remain in place

 Universal Orland Resort have extended the validity of 2020 Explorer tickets until June 2021.

 Should a Government enforced travel restriction be enforced at the time of your visit meaning you are unable to travel, please contact your holiday insurance provider for guidance on compensation.

 Find further information about our booking terms here.

-If you are impacted by an attraction closure you will be offered the chance to visit at another time during the year or a credit against another attraction on our website.
+If you have been or are impacted by an attraction closure you will be offered the chance to visit at another time during the year or a credit against another attraction on our website.